Female scientist filling vials

 Fulu Zhao, Ph.D.

-Dr. Zhao brings 18 years of industrial experience in chemical manufacture and control with a focus in process development and commercial manufacturing and a track record of successful drug development toward IND filing and regulatory approval.
-Before joining Ractigen Therapeutics, Dr. Zhao held senior positions as R&D director and head in well-known domestic pharmaceutical companies such as Kelun Pharmaceuticals and Yangtze River Pharmaceutical Group.
+Dr. Zhao brings nearly 20 years of industrial experience in chemical manufacture and control (CMC) with a focus in process development and commercial manufacturing and a track record of successful drug development toward IND filing and regulatory approval.
+Before joining Ractigen Therapeutics, Dr. Zhao held senior positions as R&D director and Head in well-known domestic pharmaceutical companies such as Kelun Pharmaceuticals, Yangtze River Pharmaceutical Group and Zhejiang Hisoar Pharmaceiticals.
 Dr. Zhao obtained his Ph.D. in Organic Chemistry from Shanghai Institute of Organic Chemistry, Chinese Academy of Sciences.
-He has 10 granted patents and is an invited speaker at many industrial conferences.
+He has 15 granted patents and is an invited speaker at many industrial conferences.

 Scientific Advisory Board